1900 Galveston hurricane: Galveston

 Many who died had their corpses piled onto carts for burial at sea.

 On the morning of September 9, one of the few ships at the Galveston wharfs to survive the storm, the Pherabe, set sail and arrived in Texas City on the western side of Galveston Bay with a group of messengers from the city.
 When they reached the telegraph office in Houston early on September 10, a short message was sent to Texas Governor Joseph D. Sayers and U.S. President William McKinley: "I have been deputized by the mayor and Citizen's Committee of Galveston to inform you that the city of Galveston is in ruins."
-The messengers reported an estimated five hundred dead; this was initially considered to be an exaggeration.
+The messengers reported an estimated 500 dead; this was initially considered to be an exaggeration.
 The citizens of Houston knew a powerful storm had blown through and had prepared to provide assistance.
 Workers set out by rail and ship for the island almost immediately.
 Rescuers arrived to find the city completely destroyed.
+A correspondent on the scene described surviving residences and hotels converted into hospitals, with scarcely a standing house that did not contain dead and injured; a grocery store on Tremont Street was packed with the wounded clamoring for food, though the provisions had been ruined by water.
+Of the soldiers stationed at the Beach barracks, which were destroyed, the loss of life was estimated at nearly a hundred, with only fifteen men surviving to be marched down Market Street.
+By 11:30 Sunday morning, water had receded from the higher portions of the city, but streets near the bayfront still held ½ to 3 feet of water, and the Galveston News office on Mechanic Street had flooded with its back wall caved in.